soorajsunil/battDIFF/README.md

 > `[dyNewton,dyLagrange] = numDiff2(xn,xm,ym)`
 >
 where:
-- `xn` is input query vector x points of length N
+- `xn` is the query vector x of length N
-- `xm` is the table vector of x points of length M
+- `xm` is the breakpoint (or knot) vector x of length M
-- `ym` is the table vector of y points of length M
+- `ym` is the breakpoint (or knot) vector y of length M
-- `dyNewton`  is the derivative of length N based on the Newton method (piecewise constant)
+- `dyNewton` is the derivative vector of length N computed using the piecewise constant approximation method (Newton)
-- `dyLagrange` is the derivative of length N based on the Lagrange interpolating polynomials method
+- `dyLagrange` is the derivative vector of length N computed using the Lagrange interpolating polynomials method

 ## Reference: